etendosoftware/docs/docs/developer-guide/etendo-classic/bundles/financial-extensions-bundle/psd2-integration.md

 ### Configuration in the RX config window

-Add to the RX config window a new record as shown below.
+In the RX config window, add a new record as shown below.
 This configuration indicates the **URL** where the PSD2 service is running.

 ![alt text](../../../../assets/developer-guide/etendo-classic/bundles/financial/tech-doc-psd2-integration-0.png)